robertknight/ts-style/README.md

-ts-style is a minimalist library for defining CSS styles using JavaScript or TypeScript, primarily intended for use with front-end libraries like React where components are defined in JavaScript, it has no dependencies on a specific UI library.
+ts-style is a minimalist library for defining CSS styles using JavaScript or TypeScript, primarily intended for use with front-end libraries like React where components are defined in JavaScript.
+It has no dependencies on a specific UI library.

 For background on why you might want to do such a thing, see